Kiran34rk/networking/traceroute.md

-# 📌 traceroute Command - Network Troubleshooting

-## 🌐 What is `traceroute`?
+# 🌐 What is `traceroute`?

-`traceroute` is a network diagnostic tool used to trace the path that packets take from your computer to a destination (e.g., a website or server).
+`traceroute` is a network diagnostic command used to track the path that your data (packets) takes from your computer to a destination (like a website or server).

-It displays each intermediate device (called a "hop") the packet passes through, and how long each step takes.
+It shows each hop (intermediate router) and how long the data takes to reach it.

 ---

-## 🧠 How It Works
+## 🧠 How Traceroute Works

+When you send data across the internet:

+- It doesn’t go directly to the destination.
+- It passes through multiple routers (hops) between the source and destination.

+`traceroute` uses the **TTL (Time To Live)** field in packets:

-- Sends packets with increasing TTL (Time To Live) values.
+- Sends packets with TTL=1 → first router sends back a “Time Exceeded” message.
-- Each router reduces TTL by 1.
+- TTL=2 → second router replies.
-- When TTL becomes 0, the router replies with a "Time Exceeded" message.
-- This helps identify each router between source and destination.
+- This continues until the packet reaches the final destination.

+Each reply gives:
+- The router’s IP address or hostname
+- Time taken (latency in milliseconds)

 ---

-## 💻 Usage
+## 📥 Command Example

 ### On Linux/macOS:
 ```bash